Pegah-Asadi/Data-Analysis-Schema/README.md

 - P-Value < 0.05 → Indicates statistically significant result
 - Pre/Post Checks → Validate that groups were balanced before the experiment
 - CUPED (if available) → Reduces variance for faster and more accurate results

-Example:
-P-value = 0.02 → Significant lift

-No confounding product releases or outages during the test

 ✅ Tip: Always check for external events that could bias your results.<br><br><br>